Native American teachings speak of trees as 'The Standing People'.

 Mahogany Spiritual growth and guidance are Mahogany's primary properties.
 It is an excellent wood for emotional and spiritual healing though since it is a brittle wood is best used as a band on a ring rather than as a main wood.

 Zebrawood The primary associations of this wood are the moon, love, luck, wisdom, creativity, and beauty.

 Birch Bark . . . since the dawn of human kind, birch bark has been highly valued and utilized for all manner of things of benefit to us 'two legged's'....
 It is after all, the bark of the giving tree.
-The birch bark we use is lovingly collected from the ground around where we live.
-Rings with birch bark inlays or braids are beautiful and striking but are not the best recommendation for everyday wear.
-By it's nature, birch bark remains forever pliable so it can be easier to scratch and mark.
+The birch bark David uses to create his braided birch bark inlays is lovingly collected from the ground around where we live.

 "Birch wood is a very important commercial tree for the paper industry, however, birch bark is currently a waste product.
 Nearly 50 tons of birch bark are burned daily in the average paper mill." (source 'Birch and Birch Bark' by Pavel Krasutsky, Natural Resources Research Institute, University of Minnesota-Duluth